Tich-fr/pitchfork-cmake/README.md

 while the other tries to put headers and test as close as possible to the compile unit.
 I think the separated layout respects modern CMake and
 C++ philosophy more so my implementation will be separated.

-### Differences between the pitchfork layout and my implementation

-According to the documentation, submodules cannot have subdirectories.
-I however added an example of a submodule with a subdirectory representing a namespace.
-This is because I believe that if your logical and physical layout are alike it will be much simpler to understand what is going on.
-I'm still unsure if this is a good thing or not but since I didn't find any corner case where this is annoying, I'll keep this more structured approach for now.

 ## How to use it ?

 This repo is mainly designed to be a complex example to either browse or directly copy-paste to start a new project.